shanoaice/refined-lightspeed/README.md

 ### Sass

-The theme's css is compiled from sass and the output is imported inline to the header :zap:
+Styles are compiled from sass and imported inline to the header :zap:

 You can overide the styles by enabling sass compilation in the config: